rclone/rclone/docs/content/commands/rclone_serve_sftp.md

 ## Synopsis

-Run a SFTP server to serve a remote over SFTP.
-This can be used with an SFTP client or you can make a remote of type sftp to use with it.
+Run an SFTP server to serve a remote over SFTP.
+This can be used with an SFTP client or you can make a remote of type [sftp](/sftp) to use with it.

-You can use the filter flags (e.g. `--include`, `--exclude`) to control what is served.
+You can use the [filter](/filtering) flags (e.g. `--include`, `--exclude`) to control what is served.

+The server will respond to a small number of shell commands, mainly md5sum, sha1sum and df, which enable it to provide support for checksums and the about feature when accessed from an sftp remote.

+Note that this server uses standard 32 KiB packet payload size, which means you must not configure the client to expect anything else, e.g. with the [chunk_size](/sftp/#sftp-chunk-size) option on an sftp remote.

 The server will log errors.
 Use `-v` to see access logs.